ChangYuJonathanWu/orcov19-webservice/README.md

 changing and being unavailable.

-Many endpoints and backend functionality are no longer in use but have been left in place to show the different approaches taken to adapt to highly-variable data sources and frequentl data availability issues.
+Many endpoints and backend functionality are no longer in use but have been left in place to show the different approaches taken to adapt to highly-variable data sources and frequent data availability issues.

 ## Built With: